 - 1. In person from ward/clinical area to Laboratory Reception. - 2.
-Through KIMS Hospital Porters Office x7541
+Via KIMS Hospital Porters using the MyPorter icon in KIMS Bookmarks folder.

 21 PHLEBOTOMY SERVICE

 An outpatient service is available within KIMS Hospital Main site, Sevenoaks Medical Centre and Outreach Clinics.
 Bloods are taken on the wards by qualified and competent staff